 How to Make Whipped Shea Butter Cream

-With this simple shea butter recipe, you can make whipped shea butter cream in just a few minutes and make your unrefined shea butter creamy and and fluffy.
+With this method, you can whip shea butter in few minutes and make it creamy and fluffy.

 In its original state unrefined Shea butter can be very hard and sometimes not so easy to apply on a larger skin area.
 If you want to make it creamier, softer, fluffier and more alike fancy commercial creams, you can make a whipped shea butter cream.
 Whipping shea butter won’t change its chemical structure.
 Its texture will be more appealing and volume will be increased.